 One of my very first international scone week shares was a recipe for plain scones.
 I decided to remake them, as traditional scones are always the easiest to make.
 This recipe differs slightly from the original and is something simple to be baked when you feel like a tea time treat.

 I am very conscientious when it comes to my credit cards.
 They are expensive to replace if lost, and I make sure not to leave them at a shop.
 That is not to say it hasn’t happened before.
 But now, to make sure, I keep my purse (wallet to my American readers) in my hand until I have the card back.
 A few weeks ago I had a haircut scheduled.
 It was pouring down with rain and I did not want to take my leather handbag out with me.
 I put my rain jacket on and placed the credit card into my pocket, and closed the zip.
 As I got to the salon Dave called to say the house alarm had gone off.
-I had left the dogs in the house, and set the alarm for the zones they were in.
+In my rush, I had left the dogs in the house, and set the alarm for the zones they were in.
 I quickly drove home to reset the alarm.

 Today’s inspirational recipe from Lavender and Lime ♥ Traditional Scones ♥ #LavenderAndLime Click To Tweet

 I arrived back at the salon just in time for my appointment, with my house keys in my hand.
 Not wanting to go back to the car to put them where they belonged, I shoved them into my pocket.
 During my hair cut Ezilda commented that she did not know of a good beautician.
 I told her about Nadia and asked her daughter to grab my cell phone out of my jacket.
 A message was then sent to Nadia to please drop off price lists at the new salon which is across the way from her.
 When it came time to pay I had my credit card and phone in one hand.
 I shoved them both into the same pocket and rushed to my car.
 In the car I took my phone out of the pocket and plugged it in to listen to a podcast on the drive home.